 - It is a doomed model

-If you’re holding onto passing the plate as the best possible model for you church, you’re counting on baby-boomers who are more likely to use checks and cash.
+If you’re holding onto passing the church offering plate as the best possible model for your church, you’re counting on baby-boomers who are more likely to use checks and cash.
 Millennials have embraced mobile banking.
 An eMarketer post from August, 2015 said, “59% of 18-to-34-year-old mobile phone users in the country will access their bank, credit union, credit card or brokerage account via mobile browser, app or SMS on their phones at least monthly this year.”
 Even 28% of baby boomers are using their mobile devices for banking.

 The future requires the church to start training millennials to be generous givers and considering how to implement the technology they’ve grown accustomed to.